IvanCheng1/Collectors-app/README.md

 # Collectors App

-A mobile app that allows you to document your collections and items.
+A published mobile app that allows you to document your collections and items.
 You can easily create collections and add items to each collection.
 You can search for a specific item or collection on the search page by typing in a keyword.

 Built using TypeScript, React-Native and React-Redux.